 Fishing in Iceland is thus a historical, commercial and cultural enterprise, as much as it is a recreational one.
 This article will explore the importance of the industry to the nation, as well as guide you regarding how to best enjoy it on your travels here.

 Iceland was built on fish and wool.
 It survived in inhospitable conditions for centuries on very little else, without any significant infrastructure, and with hardly any outside contact.
-It was a mean and cruel life, but it kept the population alive until the nation could start to flourish with industrialisation in the 20th Century.
+It was a mean and cruel life, but it kept the population alive until the nation could start to flourish with industrialization in the 20th century.

 The bounties of the sea, however, could support large families and even bring them income due to the excess of marine life in the fertile waters around Iceland.
 What was fished up provided a fresh meal, was easy to conserve by salting or drying, and the by-products were exceedingly useful; fish-oil provided essential light for the dark winter months, and fish-leather was great for waterproofing clothing and writing on.